Safe Home Renovations

 If any or all of the above apply, you’ll want to take some precautions.
 Otherwise, you may be subjecting yourself and your family to unnecessary health risks, caused by the very particles you’ve disturbed.
 Now, more than ever, it’s important to take the proper precautions.
 Here’s how:

 Tip #1: Test for Lead Paint.

 If your home was built prior to 1978, you probably have lead paint somewhere.
 (Paint containing lead was banned in 1978.)
 When paint containing lead is kept in good condition, it does not pose a significant health risk.
 But, if it is disturbed, it releases dangerous lead dust into the air, and when that dust settles onto flat surfaces is the leading cause of lead poisoning.
-Lead poisoning is known to cause autism, ADHD, brain damage, lower IQ, and a host of other physical and mental issues.
+Lead poisoning is known to cause autism-like symptoms, ADHD, brain damage, lower IQ, and a host of other physical and mental issues.

 So, before you start your painting project, have a certified lead risk assessor test your home for lead paint.
 They can use an XRF spectrometer to look deep into layers of paint on walls to determine if there is lead paint not only on the surface, but also underneath in underlying layers.

 If you are not comfortable with having a lead inspector come to your home while you are in quarantine, you may want to wait on that project, or treat it as if there were lead paint on your walls or trim.
 Follow the EPA’s recommended Renovation, Repair, and Painting rule for DIYers, which can be found here.

 If, instead, you move ahead and disturb surfaces that contain lead paint, chances are you will have released toxins in the process.
 The clean-up can be very expensive.
 Worst of all, you may have subjected yourself and your family to a serious health hazard.